 Why get your Pokémon cards graded?

-- Capturing Value: A graded card is much more attractive to buyers.
+- Capture value: A graded card is much more attractive to buyers

-- Protection: The bib case prevents scratching, bending or discoloration.
+- Protection The slim case prevents scratches, bending, or discoloration

-- Aesthetics: Many collectors like slabs better than standard sleeves.
+- Aesthetics Many collectors find slabs more attractive than standard sleeves.

 How does the grading of Pokémon cards work in the Netherlands?